LaunchCodeEducation/linux/content/package-manager/walkthrough/apt/index.md

 weight: 1
 originalAuthor: "Paul Matthews"
 originalAuthorGitHub: "pdmxdd"
-reviewer: "" # to be set by the approving reviewer
+reviewer: "John Woolbright" # to be set by the approving reviewer
-reviewerGitHub: ""
+reviewerGitHub: "jwoolbright23"
 lastEditor: "" # update each time the file is edited
 lastEditorGitHub: ""
-lastMod: 2022-03-09 # just the date is enough (don't worry about the time portion)
+lastMod: 2022-03-14 # just the date is enough (don't worry about the time portion)
 ---

 ## Prepare